Furniture & Non-electricals

 -

-You can donate them to local dog charity or send them to recycle tennis who will do that for you
+Donate tennis balls to local dog shelters or send them to recycle tennis who will do that for you.

 -